· Order in Council / Program and appropriation transfer · in-force

 - Amends the Designation and Transfer of Responsibility Regulation (AR 11/2023).

-- Transfers responsibility for a specific part of the public service from the Ministry of Energy and Minerals to the President of Executive Council.
+- Transfers responsibility for the 'Industry Advocacy' program's 'promotion of responsibly produced energy' component from the Ministry of Energy and Minerals to the President of Executive Council.

-- Transfers the administration of the unexpended balance of program 2.3, 'Industry Advocacy,' related to the 'promotion of responsibly produced energy,' from the 2024-25 Government appropriation for Energy and Minerals to the President of Executive Council.
+- Transfers the administration of the unexpended balance of program 2.3, 'Industry Advocacy,' related to the 'promotion of responsibly produced energy,' and its 2024-25 appropriation from Energy and Minerals to the President of Executive Council.

 Why it matters